- Chart

 Financial Performance

-Benchmark Comparison: VGSH is designed to track the Bloomberg U.S. Treasury Bills Index.
-Its performance is expected to be very close to its benchmark, with minor deviations due to tracking error and expenses.
+Benchmark Comparison: VGSH aims to closely track the performance of the Bloomberg U.S. Treasury Bills 0-6 Month Index.
+Its performance is expected to be highly correlated with this benchmark, with minor deviations due to tracking error and expenses.

 Liquidity